Joramco Appoints New Vice President of Supply Chain

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), is pleased to announce Petra Lindemann’s appointment as the new Vice President of Supply Chain.
+(MENAFN- Asdaa-amman) (Amman, Jordan – September 05, 2023) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), is pleased to announce Petra Lindemann’s appointment as the new Vice President of Supply Chain.

 With nearly two decades of experience, Petra is an aviation professional who brings a wealth of expertise to the table.
 Throughout her career, Petra has held leadership roles.
 At Swiss International Air Lines in Zurich, she took the role of the Director and Head of Procurement Services and interior.
 Prior to that, she was the Head of Strategic Logistics and Strategic Procurement Improvement and analysis at SR Technics in Zurich.
 She already gained experience in the Middle East during a secondment to ADAT in Abu Dhabi.
 At Joramco, Petra will be leading the Supply Chain department to meet the growth plans aimed at providing customers with a more connected experience.